nerves-project/nerves/guides/introduction/getting-started.md

 > #### I can't reach nerves.local {: .warning}
 > If for some reason you can't reach nerves.local, check your operating system's network settings.
 You should see a network interface with an IP address starting with `172.31.`.
 Check the details of that interface and in the `DHCP` settings, check for the `gateway` IP address, this is your target's IP and you can `ssh` to that IP instead of `nerves.local`.

-If you are using an HDMI capable Pi and USB is really not working for you, try to connect it to a screen or a TV and see if it displays the [IEX prompt](#using-iex).
+If you are using an HDMI capable Pi and USB is really not working for you, try to connect it to a screen or a TV and see if it displays the [IEx prompt](#using-iex).

 ## Using `IEx`